 BANKER

-A Style of banking
+A Banking Style

-Repertoire of Topics, Informational Brochures, and Reports
+Repertoire of Topics, Informational Brochure, and Report

 Luis Valls was, as he said, “a writer, banker, and doctor of law.”
 This indicates that he immensely enjoyed putting his ideas in writing.
-To express his unique banking style and to demonstrate that transparency was one of the pillars of his management style as president of Popular, he maintained very fluid written communication with both shareholders and bank employees.
+To express his unique banking style and demonstrate that transparency was one of the pillars of his management as president of Popular, he maintained very fluid written communication with both shareholders and bank employees.

 In His Own Hand

 It is no secret that Luis Valls would have been happy working as a journalist .
 In some way, he expressed his banking chronicles in several publications that he crafted for the bank’s annual documentation.
-Jaime Díez Yáñez, in his thesis on Luis Valls, explains it succinctly: Jaime Díez Yáñez, in his thesis on Luis Valls 1 , succinctly explains: “The annual documentation of Banco Popular consisted primarily of three documents: the Report or Annual Report, the Informational Brochure, and the Repertoire of Topics.
+Jaime Díez Yáñez, in his thesis on Luis Valls, explains it succinctly: Jaime Díez Yáñez, in his thesis on Luis Valls 1 , succinctly explains: “The annual documentation of Banco Popular primarily consisted of three documents: the Report or Annual Report, the Informational Brochure, and the Repertoire of Topics.

 The Originality of the Repertoire of Topics